 Please see our Safer Recruitment document for full guidance and templates.
+Guidance & Templates | Basketball England

-RECOGNITION OF POOR PRACTICE, LOW LEVEL CONCERNS AND
+RECOGNITION OF POOR PRACTICE, LOW LEVEL CONCERNS AND POSSIBLE ABUSE

-POSSIBLE ABUSE

-Staff and volunteers in basketball are not expected to be experts at recognition of child abuse or neglect.
+Affiliated members of Basketball England are not expected to be experts at recognition of child abuse.
 However, they do have a responsibility to act if they have any concerns about the behaviour of someone (an adult or young person) towards a child and to follow the reporting procedures in this document.